iiroki/time-series-platform/README.md

 See [**`/measurement`**](#measurement) for instructions.

-Measurements are stored in Timescale hypertables, which have references to the metadata tables.
+**Measurements are stored in Timescale hypertables**, which have references to the metadata tables.

 ## Notifications